unfaiyted/refactor-discord-bot/README.md

 ## How It Works

+### Recommendation Processing

 1. **User posts a recommendation** in `#recommendations` channel with a URL
 2. **Bot detects the message** and adds a 👀 reaction to show it's processing
 3. **URL extraction**: Extracts the first URL from the message
 4. **Database storage**: Creates a record in PostgreSQL
-5. **AI Analysis**: Sends to Claude AI for metadata extraction
+5. **AI Analysis**: Sends to Claude AI for:
+   - Content metadata extraction (type, duration, quality, sentiment)
+   - Library classification (Fiction Vault / Athenaeum / Growth Lab)
+   - Specialized tag selection from library-specific tag sets
-6. **Forum post creation**: Creates a rich forum post in your library forum channel
+6. **Forum post creation**: Creates a rich forum post in the appropriate library forum
 7. **Success notification**: Adds ✅ reaction to original message

+### Search Functionality

+1. **User posts a query** in `#search` channel
+2. **Query parsing**: Extracts tags, library filters, and natural language
+3. **Database search**: Queries across all or specific libraries
+4. **Rich results**: Returns up to 10 results with:
+   - Thumbnails and color-coded embeds
+   - Tags and metadata
+   - Links to forum threads and original sources

 ## Project Structure